Cogosense/LicensedContractorDemo/README.md

 given to this if a publisher wishes to restrict access to a subset of other publishers, in which case API tokens may need to be provisioned in the publisher record keyed by __Attribute Set__ owner id.

-7. In the attribute editor when defining a simple collection, the API endpoint is not needed, so it is left blank.
+7. In the attribute editor when defining a User defined type, the API endpoint is not needed, so it is left blank.
 It may be better to have an initial select for the record type:
     * Primary Attribute Set
     * Adornment Attribute Set
     * Simple Collection
-Then the API endpoint can be hidden (onlong with the adornments)
+Then the API endpoint can be hidden (along with the adornments list)

 8. An attribute set name cannot be changed - the record has to be deleted and recreated with the new name.

-9. The Attribute Editor only correctly handles types of "text" and "key".
+9. The Attribute Viewer only correctly handles types of "text" and "key".
 Support for the other types has not been coded yet.
+(See __11__ below also).

 10. The description field in each attribute is currently not used.
 The plan is to use it as a tooltip for each field.